-- Free telephone advice and consultation -- Each participant receives toll-free numbers to call for unlimited telephone advice and consultation. - Free office consultations -- Each year, participants are entitled to two, free, hour-long consultations with a National Legal Office attorney or referral attorney. - Toll-free 24-hour hotline for emergencies - Free letter writing -- Plan attorneys will write as many legal letters or place as many telephone calls as needed.
+• Free telephone advice and consultation -- Each participant receives toll-free numbers to call for unlimited telephone advice and consultation.

+- Free office consultations -- Each year, participants are entitled to two, free, hour-long consultations with a National Legal Office attorney or referral attorney. - Toll-free 24-hour hotline for emergencies - Free letter writing -- Plan attorneys will write as many legal letters or place as many telephone calls as needed.
 In matters such as consumer protection and credit resolution, a telephone call from a plan attorney is often the ideal solution. - Free document review -- Plan attorneys will review documents such as apartment and automobile leases, promissory notes, retail sales agreements, and other contracts.
 Up to six pages per document. - Legal Security Package -- Participants are entitled to the preparation of a Simple Will, Living Will, Health Care Proxy, and Power of Attorney annually without any additional charge.
-Reciprocal Simple Wills are also prepared at no charge for spouses/domestic partners. - Preventive Law Guide -- Written to inform participants about their rights under the law, this newsletter provides timely information on a variety of consumer issues.

-- Estate Planning seminars or "Will Days" -- Plan attorneys are available to conduct Estate Planning Seminars or sponsor "Will Days" upon request. - Referral attorneys -- These attorneys have contracted to provide legal representation for \$250 an hour or a 30 percent discount on their usual hourly fee, whichever is lower; and \$265 per hour or a 30 percent discount effective 9/1/17.
+Reciprocal Simple Wills are also prepared at no charge for spouses/domestic partners. - Preventive Law Guide -- Written to inform participants about their rights under the law, this newsletter provides timely information on a variety of consumer issues. - Estate Planning seminars or "Will Days" -- Plan attorneys are available to conduct Estate Planning Seminars or sponsor "Will Days" upon request. - Referral attorneys -- These attorneys have contracted to provide legal representation for \$250 an hour or a 30 percent discount on their usual hourly fee, whichever is lower; and \$265 per hour or a 30 percent discount effective 9/1/17.
 Attorneys are located throughout the continental United States. - Plan attorneys can be a tremendous resource in helping to both avoid becoming an identity theft victim and reclaiming one's identity.
 This may include advising on the laws governing this crime, the appropriate course of action, the proper entities to contact to place a fraud alert, and assistance with formulation of the appropriate dispute letters to the agencies and creditors involved.

-Guaranteed Maximum Fees --The following legal matters are subject not only to reduced hourly rates but also to a maximum fee, regardless of time spent on the matter.
+Guaranteed Maximum Fees The following legal matters are subject not only to reduced hourly rates but also to a maximum fee, regardless of time spent on the matter.

-Legal Matter \$900 \$1,700 \$900 Real Estate (sale or purchase of primary residence only) Up to \$250,000 \$850 \$250,000 - \$500,000 \$1,025 More than \$500,000 \$1,325 Mortgage Refinancing (primary residence only) Traffic Violation (first offense, 3 points or less, up to 2 court appearances) \$700 Misdemeanor (first offense, up to 2 court appearances) Personal Bankruptcy (Chapter 7) Name Change (uncontested) Driving While Intoxicated (first offense, up to 2 court appearances) \$1,050 Commencement of Proceedings for Modification of Child Support (preparation of pleadings only) Office Consultation Re: Simple Will Simple Promissory Note \$40 Simple Trust \$55 Simple Reciprocal Will with Simple Trust \$110 Minor's Testamentary Trust Power of Attorney Free / \$75 Legal Security Package without Power of Attorney Legal Security Package with Power of Attorney \$100
+maximum ree, regardless or time spent on the matter.
+Legal Matter Maximum Fee Divorce (uncontested, without marital agreement)\$900 Divorce (uncontested, with marital agreement)\$1,700 Separation (uncontested) Real Estate (sale or purchase of primary residence only) Up to \$250,000 \$850 \$250,000 - \$500,000 \$1,025 More than \$500,000 \$1,325 Mortgage Refinancing (primary residence only)\$425 Traffic Violation (first offense, 3 points or less, up to 2 court appearances) Misdemeanor (first offense, up to 2 court appearances) .\$1,050 Personal Bankruptcy (Chapter 7)\$1,425 Name Change (uncontested)\$550 Driving While Intoxicated (first offense, up to 2 court appearances)\$1,050 Commencement of Proceedings for Modification of Child Support (preparation of pleadings only)\$550 Office Consultation Re: Simple Will\$110 Simple Promissory Note\$40 Simple Trust\$55 Simple Reciprocal Will with Simple Trust Minor's Testamentary Trust Power of Attorney Legal Security Package without Power of Attorney \$50 Legal Security Package with Power of Attorney\$100